Diketene/wigcpp/README.md

 Result in Thread3:-6.07534e-05
 ```

+## License

+This project is licensed under the GPL-3.0 license, see the LICENSE[./LICENSE] for details.

+## Contact

+If you have any question, feel free to open an issue, or Email to the maintainer: liuhaotian0406@163.com

 ## Citation

 This project uses prime factorization and multi word integer arithmetic to calculate wigner-3j, 6j and 9j symbols,